JGalil/cse15l-lab-reports/labreport1.md

 - if all the steps were followed correctly, Visual Studio Code should be working and ready to use
 # Remotely Connecting
 - First, we installed git bash using this link: https://gitforwindows.org/
-- then we opened a terminal in VScode(VSC) and entered the following command: $ ssh cs15lwi23zz@ieng6.ucsd.edu but the zz is replaced by your specific account number
+- then we opened a git bash terminal in VScode(VSC) and entered the following command: $ ssh cs15lwi23zz@ieng6.ucsd.edu but the zz is replaced by your specific account number
 - we were then prompted for a password and upon correct entry, we were successfully connected to a computer in the CSE basement
 # Trying Some Commands
 - Once the connection was established, we used commands such as cd, ls, pwd, mkdir, and cp